kallenbach13/monster-hunters-guide/README.md

 Create and connect to a database.
 I use Postbird for local databases, but anything, including the CLI, work perfectly fine.

-Copy and paste the contents of the **monster-hunters-db.sql** file in the server/db directory to create all the necessary tables.
+Copy and paste the contents of the **clothing-store.sql** file in the server/db directory to create all the necessary tables.

-Use the **monsters.sql** file in the same directory to insert some items into the tables.
+Use the **products.sql** file in the same directory to insert some items into the tables.

 #### Server